-Refer to Procedures Manual for preparation instructions.
+Refer to the package insert for preparation instructions.

 8.6 Storage

 Clinical supplies must be stored in a secure, limited-access location under the storage conditions specified on the label.
 Receipt and dispensing of trial medication must be recorded by an authorized person at the trial site.